yottaawesome/fsnd-project-3/README.md

 ## Application URL

-[Digital Bookshelf is live](https://vasiliosmagriplis.com/#/).
+Digital Bookshelf was live and has now been taken down following successful grading.
 I used one of my parked domains in order to enable SSL as I was uncomfortable having information passed around in plaintext over the Web.
-Once grading is complete, I will revoke the certificates, take down the server, and host this application in a subdomain for an existing server I have running.
+Following grading, I revoked the SSL certificates, deleted the Lightsail instance, and parked my domain again.

 ## How to SSH in as the grader user